PdxCodeGuild/class_anemone/0 Intro/01 Course Overview.md

 Once you've finished a lab, or a major portion of a lab, commit and push your work.
 Unless you have a good reason (building's on fire), only commit working code.

-**EDIT Jan 21st:** Labs have a soft due date of Friday the week they are assigned, unless otherwised noted by the instructor.
+Labs have a soft due date of Friday the week they are assigned, unless otherwised noted by the instructor.
 They must be completed and turned in 14 days after they are first assigned.
+If labs are not finished by 14 days after they are first assigned, students will need to meet with the instructor to make an ction plan to get caught up.
+Failure to make up overdue work may result in academic probation.

 ### Pair, Group, & Mob Programming